dotnet/docs/docs/standard/security/cross-platform-cryptography.md

 ### ECDSA

-Elliptic Curve Digital Signature Algorithm (ECDSA) key generation is done by the OS libraries and is subject to their size limitations and performance characteristics.
+ECDSA (Elliptic Curve Digital Signature Algorithm) key generation is done by the OS libraries and is subject to their size limitations and performance characteristics.

 ECDSA key curves are defined by the OS libraries and are subject to their limitations.